Cappadocia, Turkey – Travel

 As with all of Turkey, the main currency in Cappadocia is the Turkish lira (TRY).
 Fortunately, credit cards are widely accepted in Cappadocia, particularly in Göreme and around other tourist landmarks.

 While many venues take credit cards, visitors need cash or small change for other items.
-In Cappadocia, they will find plenty of ATMs and banks in Avanos, Uçhisar, and Ürgüp to withdraw cash or exchange currency.
+In Cappadocia, there are plenty of ATMs and banks in Avanos, Uçhisar, and Ürgüp for cash withdrawals and currency exchange.

 Security in Cappadocia